-This part is for Susan……..When we are being shown the rooms, Bene is given the first room, and When we are shown the second Rommel Susan an I start doing a dance in the hall falling over ourselves.
-(Figuratively) Let’s just say we move Bene into this room where she will be comfortable.
+This part is for Susan……..When we are being shown the rooms, Bene is given the first room, and When we are shown the second room Susan an I start doing a dance in the hall falling over ourselves.
+(Figuratively) The lady showing us the rooms had given Bene a room with two beds, and shown Susan and I to another room with a queen size bed.
+Let’s just say we move Bene into this room where she will be comfortable.
 I still giggle about this one…..

 We then wait for Kate and Tom to come in the same taxi we had been in.
 They arrive in less than 45 minutes, get a room and more importantly a bed for Tom.